Cleaning our Hazy Lens: Exploring Trends in Transmission Spectra of Warm Exoplanets: Extended Data Tables

 \section{Extended Data Tables}

-In this section, we categorize all studies parameters into three extended Data Tables.
+In this section, we categorize all studied parameters into three extended Data Tables.
 Table \ref{tab:s-param} contains all intrinsic star parameters.
-Table \ref{tab:sy-param} contains all other stellar forcing parameters not intrinsic to the star alone.
+Table \ref{tab:sy-param} contains all other stellar forcing parameters.
 Table \ref{tab:p-param} contains all intrinsic and calculated planetary parameters.

 \begin{longrotatetable}

 \end{longrotatetable}

 \begin{longrotatetable}